Client IP reporting

-After completing the following procedure to enable client-ip resolution, you can define network zones by location or IP address and use them in sign-on policies to provide access, enforce MFA, or block access.
+After completing the following procedure to enable client IP resolution, you can define network zones by location or IP address.
+You can then use them in sign-on policies to provide access, enforce MFA, or block access.
 For more information, see IP Zones.

 - To set up a zone:

 - In the Admin Console, go to .
-Choose Add Zone > IP Zone.
+Choose .

 - Provide a name.

-In the Proxy IPs field, specify the public-facing IP address of the RADIUS Agent server that will proxy each RADIUS request.
+In the Proxy IPs field, specify the public-facing IP address of the RADIUS Agent server that proxies each RADIUS request.

 - For more details on setting up IP zones, see Network.

-- Find the application you would like to enable this feature for from the Applications page in the Okta Dashboard.
-Select the app to open up the app configuration page.
+- Find the application that you would like to enable this feature for on the Applications page in the Admin Console.
+Select the app to open the configuration page.

 - Select Report Client IP.

-- This can vary from vendor to vendor so if you are unsure of which attribute to choose, try to identify this information from your vendors technical instructions or contact their technical team for help.
+- This can vary from vendor to vendor.
+If you're unsure of which attribute to choose, try to identify this information from your vendors technical instructions or contact their technical team for help.

-- The most common attribute used for this information is 31 Calling Station ID so that may be a good place to start if you are unsure.
+- The most common attribute used for this information is 31 Calling Station ID .
+This may be a good place to start if you're unsure.

-You may also use the table below that references the attributes used by a few common vendors for help.
+You may also use the following table, which references the attributes used by a few common vendors.